 It is important to distinguish between errors made on VAT invoices by normal, VAT-registered businesses and the 'unauthorised' issue of VAT invoices i.e. the issue of invoices purporting to be VAT invoices by persons not entitled to issue them, for example, by businesses not registered for VAT.
-Where a VAT-registered person makes a mistake on a VAT invoice, it is unlikely HM Revenue & Customs will take action.
+Where a VAT-registered person makes a mistake on a VAT invoice, it is unlikely HMRC will take action.
 However, the unauthorised issue of VAT invoices is taken much more seriously.

 A person or business is 'unauthorised' unless they are:

 a person registered for VAT under VAT Act 1994,